MaybeTea/MaybeTea/README.md

 - 👋 Hi, I’m @MaybeTea
 - 👀 I’m interested in becoming a full-stack developer
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborating with big companies where I can learn new stuff
 - 📫 How to reach me - simona.golovanova@gmail.com

 <!---